PeptaHub

 Prescription required

-Oxytocin is an FDA-approved prescription medication available through licensed healthcare providers, telehealth platforms, and 503A/503B compounding pharmacies.
+Oxytocin is an FDA-approved prescription medication available through licensed healthcare providers, pharmacies, and label-appropriate access programs; compounded access depends on current FDA shortage status and compounding rules.

 § 09